Dreepye/StarNubMain/Server/README.md

 	- Whitelisted starbounddata.packets.starbounddata.packets.server option (uuid, ip or starnub id)

 	- Restrictions:
-		- Offline banning by uuid, ip, character name, starnub id
+		- Offline banning by uuid, ip, character NAME, starnub id
-		- Online banning by uuid, ip, character name, starbound id*preferd, starnub id* prefered
+		- Online banning by uuid, ip, character NAME, starbound id*preferd, starnub id* prefered
 		- Can ban session uuid, ip or ban all ips ever seen with character and every uuid seen with an ip
 		- Players can be permanently muted, command blocked or banned
 		- Players can also be temporarily muted command blocked or banned, these are automatically removed after the time expired

 	*- Achievements:
-		- Can be created by file but will need a plugin to track and give
+		- Can be created by utilities.file but will need a plugin to track and give

 	- Groups:
 		- Have tags, colors, permissions, inheritances
-		- Can simle load or update from file, but data is stored permanently in database
+		- Can simle load or update from utilities.file, but data is stored permanently in database
 		- Multiple can be assigned to player

 	- Plugins